What is New Account Fraud?

 New account fraud is a type of fraud where a criminal uses someone else’s personal information to open a new account, such as a credit card or loan account, without the victim’s knowledge or consent.
 The fraudster can then use the new account to make purchases or obtain cash, leaving the victim to deal with the financial consequences.

-- Bust-Out Fraud: Building up credit history on a new account and then max out the credit limit or withdraw funds before abandoning the account.
+• Bust-Out Fraud: Building up credit history on a new account and then maxing out the credit limit or withdrawing funds before abandoning the account.

-- Account Origination Fraud: Using stolen or fake identities to apply for new accounts, such as credit cards, loans, or bank accounts.
+• Account Origination Fraud: Using stolen or synthetic identities to apply for new accounts, such as credit cards, loans, or bank accounts.

 Fraudsters have a wide range of targets when it comes to new account fraud.
 Some examples of these include:

-- Retail credit cards: Applying for credit cards at retail stores with stolen or fake identities and using them to make unauthorized purchases, leading to financial losses for the retailer and the victim.
+• Retail credit cards: Applying for credit cards at retail stores with stolen or synthetic identities and using them to make unauthorized purchases, leading to financial losses for the retailer and the victim.

-- Monitor social media for identity theft and fraud discussions
+• Monitor social media for identity fraud discussions

 Steps to take if you are a victim of New Account Fraud

-Step 2: Place a fraud alert on your credit report with one of the three major credit reporting agencies (Equifax, Experian, or TransUnion) to prevent additional fraudulent accounts from being opened in your name
+Step 2: Place a new account fraud alert on your credit report with one of the three major credit reporting agencies (Equifax, Experian, or TransUnion) to prevent additional fraudulent accounts from being opened in your name.

-Step 6: Monitor your financial accounts and credit reports regularly for any suspicious activity, and continue to do so for an extended period of time to ensure that no additional fraudulent accounts are opened in your name
+Step 6: Monitor your financial accounts and credit reports regularly for any suspicious activity, and continue to do so for an extended period to ensure that no additional fraudulent accounts are opened in your name.

 What are new account red flags?